jbsevestre/SNCycleGAN/README.md

 The obtained results and the details about the implemention are shown in report.pdf, in the report file.
 The report was limited to 3 pages (+images).

-In our code and our report, we also compared the CycleGAN with Spectral Normalization to another method that stabilized the training of GANs ; the WGAN-GP
+Note that we also compared the SN-CycleGAN to another method that stabilized the training of GANs ; the WGAN-GP

 Our code is based on the original CycleGAN implementation in Pytorch that you can find here https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix